 A credit request is an upfront request from a client for payment.
 Once the credit request is paid, the client's balance will go up.
 Then, as lessons are invoiced against their name, the client's balance will reduce accordingly.
 The client's balance can be viewed from their profile or from Accounting > Client Balances.

-You can send credit requests by navigating to Accounting > Credit Requests, and clicking the 'Create' button.
-Fill in an amount, description, and client, then click 'Submit'.
+You can send credit requests by navigating to Accounting > Draft Credit Requests, and clicking the 'Create' button.
+Fill in an amount, a category, a description, specify the client and their student, then click 'Submit'.
 You can choose to keep the request in a draft stage to send later or send it immediately by selecting the 'Sent Immediately' box.

-To send a draft credit request, click on the request and click the 'Send' button.
-Your client will receive an email notification and they'll be able to pay the request from their account.
+Your client will receive an email notification and they'll be able to pay the credit request by card or according to your payment preferences.

 How do I pay a credit request?